What’s the issue?

 We are supported the BVA petition to end slaughter without stunning.

-What are Compassion's broader concerns about slaughter methods (halal, shechita and non-religious), labelling and ensuring animal welfare at time of slaughter?
+Concerns with slaughter methods (halal, shechita and non-religious), labelling and animal welfare at slaughter?

 We believe all animals should be effectively stunned before slaughter.
 Currently in the UK: